 Google for Jobs (for the Seekers)

-Now, with a simple search, you can plow through millions of open job posts right from your mobile device or computer screen.
+Now, with a simple search, you can plow through millions of open job posts to find out what companies are hiring now, right from your mobile device or computer screen.
 This aggregation of listings is made possible by pairing Google’s machine-learning algorithms with a variety of help-wanted sites, such as LinkedIn, Monster, CareerBuilder, etc. Think of it as Google Flights, but for, you know, jobs.

 Google has no current interest in building their own job-listing site—you apply for any open positions through the source website—but that isn’t stopping them from simplifying the sometimes headache-inducing task of searching for jobs.